Don't Fear the Roofer: Plot

 The next day, Homer awakens inside Calmwood Mental Hospital, having been admitted there by Marge.
 Dr. Hibbert tells him that Ray does not exist; he was created by Homer's mind as Homer was feeling lonely and unappreciated because of the previous events he had endured.
 All the people that Homer thinks saw Ray - Bart, Ned, and the "Knockers" bartender - claim they did not, and Lisa reveals that "Ray Magini" is an anagram for "imaginary".
 When Homer spots Ray outside from the window of his hospital room, Hibbert assigns him to "electro-shock" (or electroconvulsive therapy).
 Six weeks later, Homer is now sure that Ray does not exist.
 As he is being discharged, he sees Ray again in the room.
 Angered by the pain the "figment of his imagination" has caused him, he assaults him.
 In retaliation, Ray knocks Homer out and everyone is surprised they can see him too.

 He did really exist the whole time: the bartender did not see Ray as he had an eye patch on (while looking in the direction of Homer and Ray that night, Ray was before his covered eye), and Ray could not be seen by Ned because he was behind the chimney.
-Bart still viewed Homer with skepticism for talking to thin air, but Stephen Hawking arrives and says that Bart could not see Ray at the hardware store because of a miniature black hole caused directly behind Ray which absorbed the light from Ray and made it look as though Homer was talking to himself when Homer was actually talking to Ray.
-Marge asks Ray why he started fixing the roof, and then just disappeared.
-Ray says he is a contractor.
+Bart still viewed Homer with skepticism for talking to thin air, but Stephen Hawking arrives and says that Bart could not see Ray at the hardware store because of a miniature black hole caused directly behind Ray which absorbed the light from Ray.
+Marge asks Ray why he started fixing the roof and then just disappeared, to which Ray says he is a contractor.
 Everyone laughs, and Marge says "That's right, you're all crooks!"
 Hibbert, seeing how angry Homer is as he was made to go through shock treatment for nothing, offers to make it up to him by doing a free eye scraping for him.
 Homer agrees on it, but also forces Hibbert to fix the roof without any breaks while Ray and Homer discuss Everybody Loves Raymond on the roof during the credits.

 Production

 Although it was advertised as the 350th episode, it was actually the 351st episode to air ("Future-Drama" is the 350th and "The Heartbroke Kid" is the 352nd).
 The real 350th episode (in production code order) is "The Father, the Son, and the Holy Guest Star", which was temporarily shelved following the death of Pope John Paul II.

+Ray Romano guest starred as Ray Magini.
+The character also appeared on the 20th anniversary poster of the series in 2009.
+Physicist Stephen Hawking reprised his role as himself.
+Hawking first appeared on the show in the tenth season episode "They Saved Lisa's Brain".